enedy/web-api-ef-core-pagination/README.md

 # web-api-ef-core-pagination

-Pagination example using web api and ef core
+Example pagination using web api and ef core